Jeremiah McKinnon: Cleveland Browns

 On July 30, 2018, McKinnon signed with the Cleveland Browns.
 On September 2, 2018, McKinnon was waived by the Browns and was signed to the practice squad the next day.
 McKinnon was promoted to the active roster on October 2, 2018.
 McKinnon was waived by the Browns on October 9, 2018, two days after making his NFL debut against the Baltimore Ravens.
 He was subsequently re-signed by the Browns to their practice squad the next day.
 He was released from the Browns' practice squad on October 13, 2018.

 Philadelphia Eagles

 On November 20, 2018, McKinnon was signed to the Philadelphia Eagles practice squad.

 McKinnon signed a reserve/future contract with the Eagles on January 14, 2019.
 He was waived during final roster cuts on August 30, 2019.

 New York Guardians

-In October 2019, McKinnon was selected by the New York Guardians in the 2020 XFL Draft.
+In October 2019, McKinnon was selected by the New York Guardians in the 2020 XFL draft.
 He signed a contract with the team on February 10, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Personal life

-Jeremiah is cousin to Richard Leonard, who currently plays cornerback for the Calgary Stampeders and former Arena Football League player Cedric McKinnon.
+McKinnon is cousin to Richard Leonard, who currently plays cornerback for the Calgary Stampeders and former Arena Football League player Cedric McKinnon.